Brain Post: How Snow Guns Work

 Fan guns are best for covering wide runs because of the distance that they shoot snow – PC: Tanner Blake

-Fan style snow guns are the bulky looking ones that sit low to the ground.
+Fan-style snow guns are the bulky-looking ones that sit low to the ground.
 These are high-output powerhouses.
-They have numerous nozzles around the rim that emit lots of misted water into the wind of the fan.
-Their fans are pretty powerful, and they blast snow high into the air and across a run.
-The extended airtime and extra wind from these fans allow these guns to produce snow that is better frozen, and of higher quality, than the snow from a snow lance.
+Numerous nozzles around the rim emit misted water into the fan’s wind.
+Their fans are powerful, and they blast snow high into the air and across a run.
+The extended airtime and extra wind from these fans allow these guns to produce better-frozen snow of higher quality than snow from a snow lance.
 They also need electricity to power onboard air compressors and their fans.
 Overall, these guns are better for wide runs and less optimal weather.
-The downside of all this technology is that there’s a lot more that can break, and that they cost about five times more than snow lances.
+The downside of all this technology is that there’s a lot more that can break and that they cost about five times more than snow lances.

 Image shows how many nozzles are on a fan gun - it's a lot